maxx1128/snappy-personal-site/_posts/2018-05-18-trick-about-verbal-abuse.md

 #### Use the Boring Baroque Response

 Some abusers will try and bulldoze over the above moves and keep attacking.
 More often they'll ask a question but not care about the answer - they only ask to get a reaction.
-If they keep attacking, one response is to **give a neutral response that's as long and boring as possible.** If they force the victim's have, the victim can show the abuser it won't be fun.
+If they keep attacking, one response is to **give a neutral response that's as long and boring as possible.** If they force the victim's hand, the victim can show the abuser it won't be fun.
 It'll be a tedious waste of time.
 Elgin calls this the "Boring Baroque Response."

 Pretend the abuser from the above example keeps attacking about smoking habits.
 The victim start a long anecdote about what they've read on smoking, addiction, or whatever.
 The key is still neutral language and expression.
 Most abusers will tire and give up.